Lingsheng-Meng/Lingsheng-Meng.github.io/_research/research-antenna_classification.md

 ### 🔹 Research Focus
 - Explored how **stiffness gradients** and **contact speeds** in antenna mechanics shape tactile signal processing.
-- Developed **bioinspired computational models** and **robophysical experiments** based on cockroach antennae.
+- Developed **bioinspired computational models in MuJoCo** and **robophysical experiments** based on cockroach antennae.
-- Generated **tactile tensors**—spatiotemporal representations of tactile stimuli—under varied contact conditions.
+- Generated **tactile tensors** (spatiotemporal representations of tactile stimuli) under varied contact conditions.
 - Validated findings through **sim-to-real transfer** on a miniature distributed robotic antenna.

 ---

 ### 🔹 Key Innovations
+- Developed computational models in **MuJoCo**, serving as a *digital twin* of both a biological antenna and a distributed tactile sensor system, enabling studies of biomechanics and guiding robotic sensor design.
-- Demonstrated that **physical intelligence in antenna design** increases data sparsity and dispersion, improving feature classification.
+- Demonstrated that **physical intelligence in biological antenna** increases tactile data sparsity and dispersion, improving feature classification.
 - Identified **mechanical gradients and slower contact speeds** as critical for enhancing tactile perception.
 - Developed a **novel tactile tensor framework** to represent and classify tactile scenes.
-- Achieved efficient, adaptive tactile sensing **without high computational costs**, unlike conventional soft robotic sensors or vision systems.

----

-### 🔹 Achievements
-- Completed manuscript: *Physically intelligent insect-inspired antennae enhance robotic tactile feature perception*.
-- Established a **generalizable approach** for integrating physical intelligence into robotic sensor design.
-- Advanced understanding of how **bioinspired morphology and dynamics** improve robotic tactile feature perception.

 ---